 To participate or learn more about the project visit Nature Communication for Global Transformation.

-These books are currently available in English, Nepalese, and Sinhala, and will soon be available in French, Italian, Catalan, Spanish and German.
+These books are currently available in English, German, Nepalese, and Sinhala, and will soon be available in French, Italian, Catalan, and Spanish.

 If your native language is not listed, and you are interested in donating your time to translate this book so that it is more accessible, please email Annette Hadaway at firstname.lastname@example.org

 A requested sliding scale donation of $3 or $6 is based on the honor system and helps to cover our costs.
 If you feel called to donate more to help with the printing and production of The Elephant and Children’s Sea Story and The Elephant and Children’s Air story, you can do so here.
 It is always appreciated and put to good use.

 The Elephant and Children’s Land Story

 Use this option to donate $6.00 for the Elephant and Children’s Land Story, then download your preferred language below.